scil-vital/dwi_ml/source/index.rst

 .. toctree::
     :maxdepth: 1
-    :caption: Download and installation
+    :caption: Download and installation:

     getting_started

 .. toctree::
     :maxdepth: 1
-    :caption: How to use DWI_ML
+    :caption: How to use DWI_ML:

     0_general_summary
     1_model